Recent Posts

 According to National Council (1922b), we have the following description: "Committee on Corporate Arms: This committee reported through Bishop Perry by submitting a design showing a red cross on a white shield, surrounded by a blue border, with thirteen silver stars, and surmounted by a bishop's mitre."

 No designer is mentioned in the Council's minutes, nor is a blazon for the proposed design recorded.
 Furthermore, without the minutes from the Archives of the Episcopal Church, we would not know how many stars were incorporated in the bordure.
-In order to visualize the 1922 proposal, I recreated these arms with a line drawing as seen above with the following blazon: Argent, a cross throughout gules, on a bordure azure 13 mullets of the field.
+In order to visualize the 1922 proposal, I recreated these arms above with the following blazon: Argent, a cross throughout gules, on a bordure azure 13 mullets of the field.

 By comparing the 1922 committee proposal seen above to la Rose's design in 1919 for the National Student Council, we see the use of the blue bordure containing white/silver charges in both coats--the final data point supporting the likely blazon of the herald's 1921 design.
 Moreover, by taking all three designs into consideration, the 1922 proposal by the committee was clearly based on la Rose's design from 1921.